charliespy/Power-Outages-Analysis/README.md

 - The `OUTAGE.DURATION` column means duration of outage events (in minutes).

-- The `ANOMALY.LEVEL` column represents the oceanic El Niño/La Niña (ONI) index referring to the cold and warm episodes by season.
-It is estimated as a 3-month running mean of ERSST.v4 SST anomalies in the Niño 3.4 region (5°N to 5°S, 120–170°W).
+- The `DEMAND.LOSS.MW` column represents the mount of peak demand lost during an outage event in Megawatts.

 - The `CLIMATE.CATEGORY` column represents the climate episodes corresponding to the years.
 The categories—“Warm”, “Cold” or “Normal” episodes of the climate are based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).